Asilidae: Notable researchers

 Carl Linnaeus (Linné; 1758), in the 10th edition of Systema Naturae, erected the genus Asilus, including 11 species, and added four others in the 12th edition (1767).
 Asilus crabroniformis (1758) is the type of the genus.
 The rank of family is credited to Leach in Samouelle (1819).
 Johan Christian Fabricius in five publications dated from 1775 to 1805, erected the genus Damalis and described 76 exotic and European species.
 Wiedemann, in publications appearing between 1817 and 1830, described 235 species, many exotic.
 Johann Wilhelm Meigen in an early work of 1803 erected four genera, three of which now represent subfamilies.
 He also described many species in Systematische Beschreibung der bekannten europäischen zweiflügeligen Insekten (1800 to 1838).
 During the rest of the 19th century, significant contributions were made by Hermann Loew in particular.
-Other prominent authors dealing with the Asilidae during the 19th century included Pierre-Justin-Marie Macquart, Francis Walker, Camillo Rondani, and Jacques-Marie-Frangile Bigot.
+Other prominent authors dealing with the Asilidae during the 19th century included Pierre-Justin-Marie Macquart, Francis Walker, Camillo Rondani, and Jacques Marie François Bigot.